legal resources necessary to hold negligent facilities accountable.

 Nursing Home Neglect

 Call our nursing home neglect attorneys at (800) 926-7565 (toll-free phone number) or use the contact form today to schedule a free case review.
-Let our law firm review the evidence and determine who is legally responsible for your elder mistreatment.What is Nursing Home Neglect?
+Let our law firm review the evidence and determine those legally responsible.Nursing Home Statistics

 According to the CDC, there are around 15,600 nursing homes throughout the United States serving 1.4 million elderly residents.
 In addition, nearly 9 million patients receive some form of assisted short-term or long-term care every year.

-From 2010 until the present day, there have been over 324,000 deficiencies reported for over 15,000 nursing facilities throughout the country.
+From 2016 until the present day, there have been over 324,000 deficiencies reported for over 15,000 nursing facilities throughout the country.
 These deficiencies are classified by severity, with B class offenses considered minor concerns and ranging to L class offenses, the most heinous and irresponsible.

 Here is the number of deficiencies recorded over the last six years by a class of offense.